ethz-asl/vi_realsense/README.md

-# realsense_D435i
+# RealSense for VI-Mapping

 This repo contains submodules with specific version of [librealsense](https://github.com/IntelRealSense/librealsense) and a fixed (mostly IMU related) and modified version of [realsense](https://github.com/intel-ros/realsense).
-The main goal was to enable mapping with ROVIOLI.
-This has been tested with a D435i on Ubuntu 18.04 melodic.
+The main goal was to enable visual inertial mapping (e.g. with maplab).
+This has been tested with a D435i and T265 on Ubuntu 18.04 melodic.

 maplab should now work with the `rs_maplab.launch` file.